Taro Tsujimoto: 1974 NHL amateur draft

 In 1971, the World Hockey Association (WHA) was founded, (Note: The WHA was founded in 1971, but teams would not begin playing until 1972.) and began signing amateur players before the National Hockey League (NHL) could officially select them in the amateur draft.
 To counter the WHA, NHL president Clarence Campbell decided to conduct the 1974 draft in secret over a phone call instead of in person.
 This decision made the overall process painfully slow, as Campbell would call each team individually to tell them which previous players had already been selected before they could make their pick.
 The draft went on for 25 rounds, and took three days to complete.
 Punch Imlach, general manager of the Buffalo Sabres, was frustrated by the absurd length of the draft, and in the late rounds decided to have fun and draft someone unusual.
 He asked Sabres director of communications Paul Wieland to help create a fictitious player and their backstory.
-Imlach's 10th-round draft pick, Derek Smith (who went on to spend five years with the Sabres and play a key role in their Prince of Wales Trophy-winning season in 1979–80), was the last player left in the draft pool that Imlach wanted; he felt that none of the remaining available players had any realistic chance of making the team.
+Imlach's 10th-round draft pick, Derek Smith, was the last player left in the draft pool that Imlach wanted; he felt that none of the remaining available players had any realistic chance of making the team.

 Wieland wanted the player to be of Japanese descent, and he knew what the last name would be.
 As a college student driving Route 16 from Buffalo to St. Bonaventure, Wieland would regularly pass by a grocery store owned by a Japanese American named Joshua Tsujimoto.
 Imlach's secretary called Tsujimoto, and asked for permission to use his family name without revealing the club's true intent.
 The secretary also asked what were popular first names in Japan, to which Tsujimoto responded with the name Taro.
 The official backstory for Taro Tsujimoto was that he was a 20-year-old forward from Osaka, who put up 15 goals and 25 points in the season before the draft.
 Tsujimoto played for the Tokyo Katanas, a fictional team in the Japan Ice Hockey League.
 Imlach approximated the word katana was the closest to the word sabre in the Japanese language, as they were both types of swords.